 Sun’s LOP Running fix and uncertainty zone: a navigational position determined by the intersection of two or more lines of position taken at different times and then advanced to a common time.

-On this page dedicated to transferring a Line of Position from the sun (LOP) and the uncertainty area, as part of a self-instruction website that simulates sun observation with a sextant (refer to the first exercise), the primary goal is to guide you through all the steps using an interactive worksheet.
+On this page dedicated to transferring a Line of Position from the sun (LOP) and the uncertainty area, as part of a self-instruction website that simulates sun observation with a sextant (refer to the main exercise, La Rochelle) ,the primary goal is to guide you through all the steps using an interactive worksheet.

 Ultimately, this will enable you to plot the Line of Position with its precision on a nautical chart or plotting sheet and find your way at sea.